-- Interrupting wild poliovirus transmission in Asia and Africa.
+- Interrupt wild poliovirus transmission in Asia and Africa.

 - Minimize the risks of poliovirus re-introduction and the emergence of circulating vaccine-derived poliovirus (cVDPV).

-Polio is a disease that has nearly disappeared from the collective consciousness, yet it continues to trigger epidemic outbreaks in certain countries of sub-Saharan Africa, as well as in India and the Middle East.
+Though this disease has nearly disappeared from the collective consciousness, it continues to trigger epidemic outbreaks in certain countries of sub-Saharan Africa and central/south Asia.
 Although the number of cases has dropped by over 99% since 1988, polio remains a devastating disease for the people it strikes.
 Polio is still endemic in three countries (Nigeria, Afghanistan, Pakistan) and the infection has reappeared in several countries.
-That is how, since 2003, annual case numbers have fluctuated between 1000 and 2000, and between 12 and 23 countries every year have reported polio cases due to imported polioviruses. .
+That is how, since 2003, annual case numbers have fluctuated between 1000 and 2000, and between 12 and 23 countries every year have reported polio cases due to imported polioviruses.
 In light of the current situation, the challenge for Sanofi Pasteur is to continue to play a decisive role in eradicating the disease.

-Sanofi Pasteur also invests in Research and Innovation to develop new medicines to eradicate polio.
-When an epidemic broke out in Egypt and at the request of the WHO, the Group developed the first monovalent oral polio vaccine, which contributed to eliminating the disease in this country: Egypt was certified polio-free in 2006.
-Sanofi Pasteur also developed a bivalent vaccine that is used increasingly for the global eradication effort.
+When an epidemic broke out in Egypt and at the request of the WHO, the Group developed the first monovalent oral polio vaccine, which contributed to eliminating the disease in this country.

 Huge achievements have been made in the global fight against polio since 1988, when the World Health Assembly resolved to eradicate the disease.
-The number of polio cases worldwide has decreased by more than 99%, from 350 000 in 1988 to less than 2000 cases in 2009 - a99% decrease in the number of cases worldwide between 1988 and 2010.
+The number of polio cases worldwide has decreased by more than 99%, from 350 000 in 1988 to less than 2000 cases in 2009 – a 99% decrease in the number of cases worldwide between 1988 and 2010.
 An estimated 5 million people have been saved from polio-related paralysis.
-The number of endemic countries decreased from over 125 in 1988 to just four – Afghanistan, India, Nigeria and Pakistan – by the end of 2006.
+Today only a few countries are still affected by polio.

 Sanofi Pasteur will continue to maintain its important historic role and commitment to vaccination.
 In the future, the Group is convinced that the use of injectable vaccines will increase.
 Sanofi Pasteur offers an industrial solution that enables mass production of IPV on a global scale.
-Following the eradication of smallpox, polio is expected to be the second infection to be eradicated worldwide, thanks in part to the contributions of Sanofi Pasteur.
+Following the eradication of smallpox, polio is expected to be the second infection to be eradicated worldwide.